 As of the2010 United States census, there were 38,950 people, 14,613 households, and 9,741 families residing in the county.[25]
 The population density was 37.3 inhabitants per square mile (14.4/km2).
 There were 15,895 housing units at an average density of 15.2 per square mile (5.9/km2).[6]
 The racial makeup of the county was 91.8% white, 4.9% black or African American, 0.5% Asian, 0.2% American Indian, 1.3% from other races, and 1.3% from two or more races.
 Those of Hispanic or Latino origin made up 3.9% of the population.[25]
 In terms of ancestry, 36.6% wereGerman, 17.2% wereIrish, 11.2% wereAmerican, 10.7% wereEnglish, and 5.1% wereItalian.[26]

 Although it was solidly Democratic before 1856, Livingston has since always been a powerfully Republican county.
 The solitary Democrat to win a majority of the county's vote sincethe Civil War has beenFranklin D. Roosevelt in his 1932 landslide triumph overHerbert Hoover.
-Apart from that and the 1912 election when Woodrow Wilson won against a mortally divided Republican Party, Livingston has always voted Republican since that party was founded in 1856.
+Apart from the 1912 election, when Woodrow Wilson defeated a mortally divided Republican Party, Livingston has consistently voted Republican since the party's founding in 1856.
 Since 1940, onlyLyndon Johnson in his 1964 landslide victory over the conservativeBarry Goldwater has won more than forty percent of the county's vote.

 United States presidential election results for Livingston County, Illinois[32]